angarsky/diveintopython/learn/install/linux.md

 If you are using Linux as your operating system, you can easily install Python by following these simple steps:

 1. Open your terminal and type the command `sudo apt-get install python` to install the latest version of Python.
+This will download Python for linux and install it.
 2. Once the installation is complete, check your Python version using the command `python --version`.

 That's it!
 You have successfully installed Python on your Linux machine.